 - Analysis of the composition of the mixed plastic waste stream and of contaminants therein;

-- Improving technology for chemical processing (pyrolysis & cracking) in terms of quality and scalability (beyond 100 kt/a);
+- Evaluation for chemical processing (pyrolysis & gasification) in terms of quality and scalability (beyond 100 kt/a);

 Projects across the value chain

 In all efforts of the cluster Circular Plastics, the approach is to establish projects across the whole value chain and bring together all relevant parties, in particular brand owners, waste management and recycling companies, and the chemical industry.
 The cluster also highly values input from NGO’s concerned about plastic waste issues.

 An important issue will be packaging redesign: exploring the opportunities and restrictions in optimizing plastic packaging for cost-effective mechanical as well as chemical recycling, while retaining optimal packaging performance and customer experience.

 Projects are planned and carried out in close collaboration with DPI, the Eindhoven-based industry-driven international collaboration platform for pre-competitive research in the field of polymers.

 The cluster Circular Plastics contributes to the ISPT theme Circularity.